Can Diet Prevent Dog Gum Disease? (What Nutrition Actually Does)

 But food retention still influences plaque accumulation and gum inflammation.

-Highly processed, adhesive carbohydrates tend to cling to tooth surfaces longer.
+Sticky, processed carbs cling to teeth for hours after a meal.
 That gives plaque bacteria more time to metabolize trapped food debris.

 Saliva helps dilute debris, buffer acids, and limit bacterial overgrowth.

-Many senior dogs produce less effective oral rinsing because of medications, dehydration, oral pain, or reduced chewing intensity.
+Many senior dogs rinse their mouths less effectively.
+Medications, dehydration, oral pain, or less chewing can all be the cause.
 Food debris stays in contact with the gums longer.

 That shift favors plaque accumulation and ongoing gum inflammation.